open-telemetry/community/community-membership.md

 ### Requirements

-The process for becoming a Maintainer should be defined in the SIG charter of the SIG owning the subproject.
 Unlike the roles outlined above, the Owners of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.

 The following apply to the subproject for which one would be an owner.